 Since 87% of the industry is planning to increase the use of remote delivery for investigator meetings, it’s soon to become commonplace.

 Need more help on justifying the move to a virtual experience?
-Check out Kelly’s recent blog on making a virtual investigator meeting effective.
+Check out Kelly’s blog on making a virtual investigator meeting effective.